Best Automated HTS Classification Tools Compared

 Under the Reasonable Care standard, CBP evaluates whether the importer took adequate steps to classify correctly.
 An audit-ready report should include:

-When I designed this system, the goal was clear: every classification output should be something a compliance manager can hand to a CBP auditor and say, "Here is our reasoning."
+When I designed this system, the goal was clear: every classification output should be something a compliance manager can hand to a CBP auditor and say, "Here is our reasoning, and here is the duty it drives."
 That is the standard we built to.

 Frequently Asked Questions